Casennnn/autofold/README.md

    - It will automatically fill in details.
    - Enter your commands through the terminal to record your actions and calculate VPIP and PFR.

+## Update Status
+Please note that these scripts are only updated for use with PokerNow as of May 3, 2025.
+Future updates are not guaranteed, and users should be aware that changes to the PokerNow platform may affect the functionality of these scripts.